How social networks influence human behavior: An integrated latent space approach for differential social influence: Real Data Application

-In addition, the students were asked to indicate what school activities they participated in among the following ten activities: (1) sports within schools, (2) sports outside schools, (3) theater or drama, (4) music, (5) arts, (6) clubs in other schools, (7) dating within schools, (8) homework, (9) reading, and (10) video games.
-Figure \ref{fig:num_activity} presents the histogram of the total number of activities reported in student response data per school.
+Figure \ref{fig:num_activity} presents the histogram of the total number of activities reported in the student response data per school.
 The distributions of the total number of school activities are fairly similar across the four schools.
 In all schools, two to four activities were most frequently observed.
-Table \ref{tab:activity_prop} shows the proportion of students participated in each school activity per school.
+Table \ref{tab:activity_prop} shows the proportion of students who participated in each school activity per school.
 Overall, Activity 2 (sports outside schools) and Activity 10 (video games) were the most frequently participated activities, while Activity 3 (theater/drama) and Activity 6 (clubs outside schools) were the least frequently participated activities in the four schools.